Cibercuba Cocina

 Instructions:

 Wash the pineapple and peel it.
-Discard the crown and preserve the inside of the fruit for other recipes or to eat fresh, sliced.
-For the Garapiña, we will only use the peels and the core of the pineapple in case you wish to take advantage of it.
+Discard the crown and save the interior of the fruit for other recipes or to eat fresh, sliced.
+For the Garapiña, we will only use the peels and the core of the pineapple, in case you wish to make use of them.

 Peeled pineapple / CiberCuba Kitchen

-In a pot, put one and a half liters of water and the pineapple peels.
+In a pot, place one and a half liters of water along with the pineapple peels.
 Add sugar to taste.
 Let it boil over medium heat for 30 minutes.
-Remove it and let it cool.
-Strain this liquid through a fine sieve and discard the boiled peels.
+Remove it and allow to cool.
+Strain the liquid through a fine sieve and discard the cooked peels.
 We suggest serving the garapiña with ice cubes to make it even more refreshing.

-There is a second recipe for Garapiña that is obtained through a fermentation process.
-It uses the same ingredients and is made as follows: Place the peels of a well-washed pineapple in a glass jar.
-Fill the container with water until the peels are covered and let it rest.
-Cover it with a fine cloth to prevent insects from getting in while allowing air to enter.
-Let it ferment for two days until you start to perceive acidity, but do not let it become too acidic so it doesn’t turn into vinegar.
-Strain it and serve it cold with sugar to taste.
+There is a second recipe for Garapiña that involves a fermentation process.
+It uses the same ingredients and is prepared as follows: Place the washed peels of a pineapple in a glass jar.
+Fill the container with water until the peels are fully submerged and let it rest.
+Cover it with a fine cloth to keep insects out while allowing air to circulate.
+Let it ferment for two days until it begins to develop acidity, but be careful not to let it ferment too much, or it will turn into vinegar.
+Strain it and serve cold with sugar to taste.

 Garapiña with ice / CiberCuba Kitchen